Who is required to post labor law posters?

 Are No Smoking notices included on J. J. Keller labor law posters?

 Some states require a sign of a specific size or with specific wording to be used.
-State-specific and general No Smoking signs are available on our signs website, jjkeller.com/signs.
+J. J. Keller offers a wide variety of state-specific and general No Smoking signs.

-Does the Employment Law Poster Update Service include full poster replacement, or do you send individual notices when they change?
+Does J. J. Keller’s Labor Law Poster Update Service include full poster replacement, or do you send individual notices when they change?

 Update Service subscriptions include full poster replacement.
 We will send you a completely new state poster when mandatory state changes occur or a completely new federal poster when mandatory federal changes occur.
 With the new poster, you will receive the mandatory posting change as well as any minor posting changes that may have occurred since your last update.
 All our posters are laminated to help prevent them from being altered or defaced and to help them stay presentable in high traffic areas.